pangz-lab/adb-verus-install/README.md

 # adb-verus-install
-## What's for?
+## What is it for?
 * Run a verus miner in mobile phone ( for [Luckpool.net](https://luckpool.net/verus/connect.html) for now )
-* Seemless, smoooth mining setup
+* Seemless and smoooth miner installation
-* Designed for continuous phone mining setup
+* Designed for multiple and continuous phone mining setup

 ## Who can use it?
 * Anyone who wants to
     - have fun
     - try verus mobile phone mining
-    - maximize the hash power of their phone
+    - maximize the hash power of their verus phone miner
-    - to build phone mining hub without the hassle of repetitive and tedious setup
+    - build phone mining hub without the hassle of repetitive and tedious setup
 * Anyone with spare android mobile phone to play with and nothing to lose - [ see the requirements ]

 ## Requirements